 Thanks to low air fares and the efficiency of the local tourism board, international tourism plays a significant role.
 The main tourism comes from New Zealand, China, Japan, the European Union and the USA.

 |Expenditures||41 430||M US$||2019|

 The road and rail networks are efficient and extensive, especially along the East Coast.
 Air travel is highly developed, with more than 600 airports.

 Social and welfare

 The governments of the individual states are responsible for primary and secondary educational and technical training.
 The federal government finances most of the university education and organises special courses to help Aborigine and immigrant students.
-School attendance is, as a rule, mandatory from 5 to 15 years of age (with small variation depending on the state), apart from young people living in very isolated areas (for whom distance learning systems have been implemented over the Internet and by satellite).
+School attendance is, as a rule, mandatory from 5/6 to 15/17 years of age (depending on the state), apart from young people living in very isolated areas (for whom distance learning systems have been implemented over the Internet and by satellite).

 The quality of the country’s universities attracts a growing number of overseas students, especially from East Asia, which is having a positive effect on the balance of payments, too.

 |Students, primary level||2 247 875||units||2018|